15 Things You Do to Your Car That Mechanics Wouldn’t

 This can include everything from “a computer chip to increase power” to widgets supposedly offering better fuel economy to a security system or remote starting feature that will mess with the factory settings.

 You bought a car because you preferred that car, so don’t go Frankenstein-ing it with features that it doesn’t have.
-Making major changes like this is one of the things you should never do to your car.

 Mixing and Matching Tires